Thu. Nov 21st, 2024

 When tasting wine, start with the lightest wines, whites first, then move to aged and sweet wines.
 This way, your palate stays sensitive to the fruit and the wine’s nuances.
 As you taste award-winning Australian wines, don’t feel like you need to finish every glass – spittoons are there for a reason.
 A break from wine tasting with a glass of water is always a good idea, especially if you’re tasting a lot of high-alcohol wines.

-See also Discover the Wonders of Kakadu National Park: Top Attractions & Activities
+See also Discover Lamington National Park: Ancient Rainforests & Stunning Waterfalls

 Ask Questions